NFL Primetime: Presentation

-Highlights were generally shown in a relatively chronological order, with the 1:00 games shown first and the 4:00/4:15 games shown near the end of the program.
+The show began with Berman welcoming viewers and then giving a quick rundown of the late games before beginning the highlights of the early games.
+They were generally shown in a relatively chronological order, with the 1:00 games shown first and the 4:00/4:15 games shown near the end of the program.
 However, on some occasions (particularly in Week 17 when teams would be making their final push for the playoffs), the highlights would be presented less chronologically.
 For Week 17 games, the highlights would instead be sorted by conference, with teams competing against each other for a playoff spot or a division title shown back-to-back.
 Probably the show's most notable occurrence with this scenario came in Week 17 of the 1999 season, when the Green Bay Packers and Carolina Panthers tied in overall record, division record, conference record, and common opponent record, meaning that a spot involving the two teams would come down to point differential.
 As a result, both teams ran up the score against their opponents in their final games in order to try to outscore the other team in the race.
 For this scenario, the Arizona Cardinals-Packers and the New Orleans Saints-Panthers highlights were shown simultaneously, with scoring by the teams in both games shown chronologically while a graphic would be shown featuring which team was leading at the time based on point differential.
+When ESPN aired the Sunday Night game, the broadcast usually featured a preview of that game.
+Later airings of NFL Primetime featured a SportsCenter highlight of that game.